Flanders Automobile Company: Flanders Model "50-Six"

 Earlier E-M-F partners Bernard F. Everitt and William Metzger had also developed a new car.
 When they left E-M-F in 1909, they built a car very similar to the model "30" Everitt and added, with the model "Six-48", a much bigger car with a starter device that worked with pressured air.
 There were two body styles, a 3-passenger roadster at $2,200 and a touring car for 7 passengers at $2,250.

 When Flanders rejoined his old companions, a reorganisation took place during which the company's name changed from Metzger Company to Everitt Motor Company and, in late 1912, finally became the Flanders Motor Company.

 Only the big 6-cylinder car appeared under the Flanders label.
 This model "50-Six" was in general the Everitt Six-48 with the addition of electric lighting and starting.

-Only a handful of these 130-wheelbase-cars might have built as, shortly after introduction, Walter Flanders was asked by Benjamin Briscoe to help saving the United States Motors Company which was in severe trouble.
+Only a handful of these 130 inch-wheelbase-cars might have been built as, shortly after introduction, Walter Flanders was asked by Benjamin Briscoe to help save the United States Motor Company which was in severe trouble.
 Flanders agreed.
 In the end, of the about 12 makes involved, including his own Flanders, he closed all but one: The Maxwell, ancestor of the later Chrysler Corporation.